alcantarar/dryft/README.md

 spline fill.
 Lastly, the interpolated values, which represents the signal drift over time, are subtracted from the original trial.
 This effectively corrects for signal drift.
-A similar method is described by [Paolini *et al.* (2007)](https://www.ncbi.nlm.nih.gov/pubmed/16759895), but `dryft` does not assume a constant drift for a given step, instead interpolating between aerial phases.
+A similar method is described by [Paolini *et al.* (2007)](https://www.ncbi.nlm.nih.gov/pubmed/16759895), but `dryft` does not assume a constant drift for a given step, instead spline interpolating between aerial phases.
 The `dryft` package differs from currently available signal correction methods, which can only account for [linear drift](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.detrend.html) or a constant [offset](https://www.c-motion.com/v3dwiki/index.php/FP_ZERO).